Increasing Housing Choices in Neighbourhoods Study

 The City is continuing to studying other ways to increase housing choices.
 These include:

 1. Semi-detached homes and smaller lots: The City is working on a project to update the number of residential zones in Mississauga.
 The goal of the Neighbourhood Zoning Review project is to expand low-rise housing options by removing barriers for semi-detached homes and houses on smaller lots.
 On October 23, 2023, City staff presented an information report outlining best practices and analysis.
-Staff will be consulting with the public on the project in fall 2024, and are working towards final recommendations in late 2024.
+Staff will be consulting with the public on the project in fall 2024, and are working towards final recommendations in early 2025.

 2. Multiplexes: The City will also be reviewing how to permit multiplexes (more than four units) across Mississauga.
 As part of the review staff will consider conducting public engagement and consultation with the City’s Housing Panel.